jdpedersen1/fzfm/README.md

 - traverse file tree
 - preview files and directories
 - open files using different software based on file type
-- create new files and directories (creates then fine, just has unexpected behavior after creating, have to close script and relaunch)
+- create new files and directories
 - delete files/directories

 ### Does (needs work)